 Internet Identity — ICP's native authentication system — handles cryptographic identity on-chain.
 A player creates an Internet Identity once and uses it across every ICP application.
 No password.
 No email.
 Cryptographic keys stored on their device.

-For Google and Apple login, I built a cross-domain authentication flow that validates tokens directly in the canister logic.
+For Google and Apple login, I built a cross-domain authentication flow where the canister logic does the actual work.
 The canister does the verification.
 The canister issues the session.
-No middleware.
-No server sitting in the middle handling tokens.
+The proxy in front just passes requests along.
+It never holds tokens, never creates sessions, never becomes the thing you have to trust.
+The trust never leaves the chain.

 The result: a player logs in with their Google account, and that identity is tied to a persistent on-chain profile that follows them across every game using CheddaBoards.

 Getting that cross-domain auth working correctly took longer than almost anything else in the build.
 Reducing the latency from 3-4 seconds down to under one second took even longer.
-But it was worth it — authentication that feels instant and infrastructure that has no single point to attack or fail.
+But it was worth it.
+Authentication that feels instant, with the trust anchored somewhere nobody can tamper with.

 Leaderboards That Run Themselves